ostis-ai/py-sc-client/README.md

 ## template_search
-Search in the KB memory by a template.
+Search in the KB memory by template.

 *Parameters*: An ScTemplate class object or an scs-template as a string.
 *Returns*: A list of ScTemplateResult class objects.